-Jerk with a Heart of Gold: Natsuno is aloof to most of the villagers, but cares deeply about Tohru, Akira and Kaori.
-He tries to send Akira and Kaori away, but they end up to coming back to help him.
-After finding out that Tohru has become a shiki he lets him feed on him without much of a fight and even suggests trying to run away together.
-He later ends up saving Akira from a shiki and helping both him and Kaori escape from their village before the final confrontation.
+Jerk with a Heart of Gold: Natsuno is aloof to most of the villagers, but cares deeply about Tohru, Akira, and Kaori.
+He tries to send Akira and Kaori away, but they end up coming back to help him.
+After finding out that Tohru has become a Shiki, he lets him feed on him without much of a fight and even suggests trying to run away together.
+He later ends up saving Akira from a Shiki and helping both him and Kaori escape from their village before the final confrontation.

 The director of the clinic in Sotoba.
 He is baffled by the mysterious deaths and swears to solve the case and protect his village.
 He is one of the first people to discover the existence of the Shiki, and ends up taking pretty extreme measures against them.